SIN NO MORE!

 6 to the praise of His glorious grace and favor, which He so freely bestowed on us in the Beloved [His Son, Jesus Christ].

 Heavenly Father, thank you for our many blessings.
 Your Word is True and Just, and provides blessings to those who see and hear it.
-May Your Words always flow through me.
+May Your Words always flow through us until You come.
+Even so, come Lord.
 In Jesus' Name.
 Amen.

 Now, no one understands God's timeline completely, or His Word, for that matter.
 This is why there are so many varying opinions, spanning over hundreds, even thousands, of years.
 God even makes it clear in His Word that men speak of things they do not understand.
 Jude 1:10